moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 The Uploader is aimed at colleagues who have data not already on the MoJ Analytical Platform and wish to upload them there to be able to apply Analytical Platform tools, such as Athena.
 Only tables created from this tool can be added to from this tool.

-The Uploader is aimed at colleagues who have data not already on the MoJ Analytical Platform and wish to upload them there to be able to apply Analytical Platform tools, such as Athena.
-Only tables created from this tool can be added to from this tool.

 ## Uploader flowchart

 Data is stored in the S3 bucket in an SQL like structure with one or more databases at the top level, each of which may contain one or more data tables.
 If the database or data table already exists it will be available to choose in a drop down list, if not it must be created.